Pratikshinde55/Terraform-aws-Module_dataSource-EC2/README.md

 ### Step-3: [Create variables.tf file for varibles of main.tf & sec_grp.tf (in HCL file i provided i keep varibles in modules not created separate file]

- Here varibles for resource ec2 & security group .
+Here varibles for resource ec2 & security group:

      notepad variables.tf &

 ![tf-ec2-variables](https://github.com/Pratikshinde55/Terraform-aws-module-dataSource-/assets/145910708/bbc47f63-79ec-4275-8426-65bd68138e51)

-## TeamA calling module for launch instance
+## TeamA calling module for launch EC2 Instance

-create main.tf file for plugin with AWS provider , credentials, "module block calling":
+Create main.tf file for plugin with AWS provider, credentials, "module block calling":

-✧Here "terraform" block for plugin with AWS provider, "provider" block for credentials (AAWS CLI tool used for access & secret key of AMI user.
+Here "terraform" block for plugin with AWS provider, "provider" block for credentials (AAWS CLI tool used for access & secret key of AMI user.

-✦ "module" = block for calling module ,
+**"module"** = block for calling module ,

- "source": attribute specifies the relative path to the directory containing the module configuration.
+**"source"**: attribute specifies the relative path to the directory containing the module configuration.
 In this case, it's "../module/ec2-module".

- "tagname": This module varible for name instance tag.
+**"tagname"**: This module varible for name instance tag.

- "OStype": this is for type of instance such t2.micro , t2.large ,etc.
+**"OStype"**: this is for type of instance such t2.micro , t2.large ,etc.

- "security_grp_name": this is for name security grp which connect to EC2 instance.
+**"security_grp_name"**: this is for name security grp which connect to EC2 instance.

 ![tf-TeamA-main tf](https://github.com/Pratikshinde55/Terraform-aws-module-dataSource-/assets/145910708/0b228b65-cff4-4568-81e5-128ed7b64d0a)